-Then, you move to a regular hospital room for further recovery and usually stay in the hospital for up to three days.
+Then, you move to a regular hospital room for further recovery and usually stay in the hospital overnight.
+Some patients are able to be discharged the same day as surgery.
 During your stay, you meet with a physical therapist to start the process of rehabilitating your shoulder.
-You learn exercises to practice at home.
+You will learn exercises to practice at home.

-When you’re discharged from the hospital, your surgeon provides a sling and at-home instructions for aftercare including:
+When you’re discharged from the hospital, your surgeon provides a sling and at-home instructions for aftercare.

 - Take pain medication and wear the sling as directed

 - Attend your prescribed physical therapy sessions

 - Don’t use your arm to support your weight or reach for anything

 - Practice your at-home physical therapy, but don’t overdo it